A note on the compactness properties of discontinuous Galerkin time discretizations: Discontinuous Galerkin time discretizations

 We now recall the definition and some properties of the time reconstruction operator introduced in~\cite[\S2.1]{Makridakis_Nochetto:2006}.
 To do so, we resort to the pointwise-in-time definition in~\cite[Eq.~(33)]{Schotzau_Wihler:2010} (see also~\cite[Lemmas 6 and 7]{Schotzau_Wihler:2010}).

-For any Banach space~$(Z, \Norm{\cdot}{Z})$ and~$\ell \in \N$, we define the lifting operator~$\calL_{\tau} : Z \to \Vt^{\ell}(Z)$ and the time reconstruction operator~$\Rt : \Vt^{\ell}(Z) \to \Vt^{\ell + 1, \cont}(Z)$ as follows: for~$n = 1, \ldots, N_{\tau}$,
+For any Banach space~$Z$ and~$\ell \in \N$, we define the lifting operator~$\calL_{\tau} : Z \to \Vt^{\ell}(Z)$ and the time reconstruction operator~$\Rt : \Vt^{\ell}(Z) \to \Vt^{\ell + 1, \cont}(Z)$ as follows: for~$n = 1, \ldots, N_{\tau}$,

 where~$L_{n, i}$ is the~$i$th \emph{mapped Legendre polynomial} defined on the interval~$\In$, and we have set~$\jump{\vt}_0(\cdot) := \vt(\cdot, 0) - v_0$ for some ``initial datum" $v_0 \in Z$.
-The choice of~$v_0$ is not relevant in the subsequent results, so the explicit dependence of~$\Rt \vt$ on~$v_0$ will be neglected.
+The explicit dependence of~$\Rt \vt$ on~$v_0$ will be neglected.
 The continuity in time of~$\Rt$ was proven in~\cite[Lemma~2.1]{Makridakis_Nochetto:2006}, and the following result from~\cite[Lemma 2.2]{Makridakis_Nochetto:2006} provides an estimate of the error between a piecewise polynomial function in time and its continuous-in-time reconstruction.

-\begin{lemma}[Properties of~$\Rt$] For any Banach space~$(Z, \Norm{\cdot}{Z})$, $\ell \in \N$, and~$p \in [1, \infty]$, there exists a positive constant~$\CR$ depending only on~$p$ and~$\ell$ such that
+\begin{lemma}[Properties of~$\Rt$] For any Banach space~$Z$, $\ell \in \N$, and~$p \in [1, \infty]$, there exists a positive constant~$\CR$ depending only on~$p$ and~$\ell$ such that

 with the usual conventions for the case~$p = \infty$. \end{lemma}